joshuamhtsang/jenkins_and_docker/README.md

 Common things you need to do are:

-1. Add Github credentials (usename and password).
+1. Add Github credentials (username and password).
+   Go to 'Credentials' and add 'Username with password'.
 2. Install Plugins with 'Plugin Manager':
      'Docker plugin', 'Docker Compose Build Step plugin'
 3. Install docker-compose in Jenkins container (see below).